31 Days to HYPSMC

 In Pageant, the main goal is winning the beauty pageant and not getting into Yale, but that beauty pageant is indirectly about getting into Yale.
 You're not allowed to do something for its own sake, just to have fun.
 If you do, it's time you're wasting and should be channeling towards a greater end.

-"But colleges want interesting and genuinely passionate people, not just soulless automatons who do what they're supposed to do because they can't imagine anything else!"
-College apps do a great job of encouraging the second and turning the first into the second.
+("But the college application system rewards genuinely passionate people, not just soulless automatons who do what they're supposed to do because they can't imagine anything else!"
 Colleges can't tell genuine passion from a person who's faking it, and the highly regimented specific hoops a person needs to jump through to "demonstrate passion" are easy to fake, so now everyone needs to fake them.
 You know that saying about how a measure stops being a good measure once people start using it as a target?
 For every happy passionate person who makes it into the good college as intended, there are at least ten terrified kids trained into anxious self-hating hyperperfectionists because the surrounding culture has convinced them that HYPSMC hyperperfectionism is the only way to win.
 Success in the "good colleges" guarantees money and a stable job for the rest of your life and a chance at huge power, wealth or fame.
 Who wouldn't want that?
-Of course, those kids might not even get in.
+Of course, those kids might not even get in.)

-From a post on r/ApplyingToCollege, where this game was posted, with 2000+ upvotes:
+From a post on r/ApplyingToCollege, the subreddit where this game was posted.
+This post has 2000+ upvotes:

 As I write down the activities and awards that describe me, I feel no passion nor excitement over them.
 Orchestra?
 Forced to pick an instrument in middle school.
 Model United Nations? ao's love that, right?
 Community Service?
 I couldn't give a single shit about this toxic ass community of selfish humans that doesn't bat an eye what happens to me.
 I'm not a bright, optimistic person that my activities show.
 I'm not even the person I say I am in my personal essay that I spent countless hours toiling with my blood, sweat and tears over, which is a cycle im sure will repeat multiple times.
 Are you kidding me?
 I'm 18 years old.
 You want me to write about who I am?
 I don't even know who I am...